openshift-kni/oran-o2ims/docs/cluster-provisioning.md

 - version: Defines the version of the ClusterTemplate.
 - description: A description of the ClusterTemplate.
 - templates:
-    - hwTemplate: References the ConfigMap containing the hardware template used for node allocation.
+    - hwTemplate: (Optional) References the ConfigMap containing the hardware template used for node allocation.
+See note below.
     - clusterInstanceDefaults: References the ConfigMap containing default values for ClusterInstance.
     - policyTemplateDefaults: References the ConfigMap containing default values for ACM policy templates.
 - templateParameterSchema: Specifies the OpenAPI v3 schema that defines the accepted and required parameters for provisioning a cluster.
 This schema is used to validate the parameters passed in the ProvisioningRequest.